Thesis

 Customer

 Inferring from its highlighted customers, Abridge operates in the US healthcare market with a focus on large health systems (e.g., Kaiser Permanente, Sutter Health).
-The platform’s primary end users are physicians across different specialties, but its reach is expanding to include nurses and other healthcare professionals.
-The platform also has the potential to extend its services to telemedicine providers.
+The platform’s primary end users are physicians across different specialties, but its reach has expanded to include nurses and other clinical staff.
+As of July 2025, Abridge reported adoption across 150+ health systems, with notable customers including Mayo Clinic, Duke Health, Johns Hopkins, and UNC Health, which moved from pilot to system-wide rollout in February 2025.

 Hospital decision-makers, such as chief medical information officers and chief information officers, typically initiate and oversee partnerships/pilot programs when adopting AI scribes like Abridge.
 As of 2024, in an evaluation with 15 users, the platform successfully achieved all key outcomes, including reducing physician burnout, improving same-day note closures, streamlining clinical workflows, enhancing the patient experience, and increasing the accuracy of clinical documentation.